Extensive manipulation of transition rates and substantial population inversion of rotating atoms inside a cavity: Abstract

 \section{Abstract}

-We investigate the transition rates of a centripetally accelerated atom interacting with electromagnetic vacuum fluctuations inside a high-quality cavity.
-Our findings reveal that the emission and excitation rates can be extensively manipulated by adjusting the cavity's normal mode frequency and the rotational angular velocity.
-Using experimentally feasible parameters, we demonstrate that, in one scenario, the excitation rate can reach magnitudes as high as $10^7~{\rm s}^{-1}$, while the emission rate remains negligible, trailing by 9 orders of magnitude.
-This suggests the potential for substantial population inversion in an ensemble of atoms.
-In another scenario, both the emission and excitation rates can simultaneously reach magnitudes as high as $10^7~{\rm s}^{-1}$, indicating that millions of transitions per second are expected even for a single atom.
-These remarkable results not only offer a new method for controlling the radiative properties of atoms but also open avenues for the experimental verification of the circular Unruh effect using cutting-edge quantum technologies.
+We investigate the transition rates of a centripetally accelerated atom inside a high-quality cavity and show that they can be extensively tuned by adjusting the cavity resonance and the rotation frequency.
+Crucially, while inertial atoms cannot be excited in vacuum, rotation induces spontaneous excitation via the circular Unruh effect, with the cavity serving only as an amplifier.
+Using experimentally feasible parameters, we demonstrate that, in one scenario, the excitation rate can reach $\sim 10^7~\mathrm{s}^{-1}$ while emission remains negligible, enabling substantial population inversion.
+In another scenario, both excitation and emission can simultaneously attain $\sim 10^7~\mathrm{s}^{-1}$, corresponding to millions of transitions per second for a single atom.
+These findings highlight a powerful method for manipulating atomic transition rates for quantum applications and open a promising route toward experimental verification of the circular Unruh effect with state-of-the-art quantum technologies.

-\emph{Introduction}.--- The study of atomic transitions has long been central to our understanding of the interaction between matter and electromagnetic fields within the framework of quantum electrodynamics.
+\emph{Introduction}.---The study of atomic transitions has long been central to our understanding of the interaction between matter and electromagnetic fields within the framework of quantum electrodynamics.
 In free space, an atom in its excited state can spontaneously emit a photon and transition to a lower energy state, a process known as spontaneous emission.
-Conversely, spontaneous excitation, where an atom in its ground state absorbs energy from the surrounding electromagnetic vacuum to transition to an excited state, is not observed for inertial atoms in free space.
-It is well understood that spontaneous emission in vacuum is governed by the interaction between the atom and the fluctuating electromagnetic field.
-Therefore, if vacuum fluctuations are somehow modified, changes in the atom's radiative properties would naturally occur.
+Spontaneous emission in vacuum is governed by the interaction between the atom and the fluctuating electromagnetic field.
+Consequently, any modification of these vacuum fluctuations leads to changes in the atom's radiative properties.